imbrikis/weather-app/README.md

+# Weather App

-# A React and Tailwind template
+Made with React.js and Tailwind

+Uses the Open Weather API